-- The number of clusters has a relatively large positive effect, suggesting that communities composed of multiple groups of members tend to survive a long time. - Clustering has a significant effect only for the 2nd-month snapshot.
+- Density has the largest effect among the variables.
+The effect is negative, suggesting that communities in which members are densely connected with each other tend not to survive a long time. - Centralization has relatively large negative effects, suggesting that highly centralized communities tend not to survive a long time. - The number of clusters has a relatively large positive effect, suggesting that communities composed of multiple groups of members tend to survive a long time. - Clustering has a significant effect only for the 2ndmonth snapshot.
 This effect is negative, which suggests that communities with high clustering in their early stages tend not to survive long. - Reciprocity and clique ratio have significant effects only for the 6th-month snapshot.
-These effects are positive, which suggests that long surviving communities tend to form large cores and many reciprocal relationships as they evolve over time. - Growth rate also has significant negative effect, which suggests that the sudden growth of a community has a negative impact on its lifetime.
+These effects are positive, which suggests that long surviving communities tend to form large cores and many reciprocal relationships as they evolve over time.